-· Immediately remove the lenses.

-• If the discomfort or problem stops, then look closely at the lens.
+- · Immediately remove lenses. - If the disconfort or problem stops, then look closely at the lens.
 If the lens is in any way damaged, do not put the lens back on the eye.
 Place the lens in the storage case and contact the eye care professional.
-If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinfect the lenses, then reinsert them.
-After reinsertion, if the problem continues, the patient should immediately remove the lenses and consult the eye care professional.
+If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should insert a new lens.
+After insertion of a new lens, if the problem continues, the patient should immediately remove the lenses and consult the eve care ordersional.

 If the above symptoms continue after removal of the lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care professional or physician, who must determine the need for examination, treatment or referral without delay.
 (See Important Treatment Information for Adverse Reactions.)
-A serious condition such as infection, corneal ulcer, corneal vascularization, or iritis may be present, and may progress rapidly.
+A serious condition such as infection, corneal lucer, corneal vascularization, or itiltis may be present, and may progress rapidly.
 Less serious reactions such as abrasions, epithelial stinging or bacterial conjunctivitis must be managed and treated carefully to avoid more serious complications.

-Important Treatment Information for Adverse Reactions Sight-threatening ocular complications associated with contact lens wear can develop rapidly, and therefore early recognition and treatment of problems are critical.
+Important Treatment Information for Adverse Reactions

+Sight-threatening ocular complications associated with contact lens wear can develop rapidly, and therefore early recognition and treatment of problems are critical.
 Infectious corneal ulceration is one of the most serious potential complications, and may be ambiguous in its early stage.
-Signs and symptoms of infectious corneal ulceration include discomfort, pain, inflammation, purulent discharge, sensitivity to light, cells and flare and corneal infiltrates.
+Signs and symptoms of infectious corneal ulceration include discomfort, pain, inflammation, purulent discharge, essnitivity to light, eals and flare and corneal infiltrates.

 Initial symptoms of a minor abrasion and an early infected ulcer are sometimes similar.
 Accordingly, such epithelial defect, if not treated properly, may develop into an infected ulcer.
-In order to prevent serious progression of these conditions, a patient presenting symptoms of abrasions or early ulcers should be evaluated as a potential medical emergency, treated accordingly, and be referred to a corneal specialist when appropriate.
+In order to prevent serious progression of these conditions, a patient presenting symptoms of abrasions or early ulcers should be evaluated as a potential medical emergency, treated accordingly, and be referred to a conceal specialist when appropriate.
 Standard therapy for corneal abrasions such as eye patching or the use of steroids or steroid/antibiotic combinations may exacerbate the condition.
 If the patient is wearing a contact lens on the affected eye when examined, the lens should be removed immediately and the lens and lens care products retained for analysis and culturing.

-SELECTION OF PATIENTS:
+SELECTION OF PATIENTS

-The eye care professional should not fit patients who cannot or will not adhere to a recommended care or replacement regimen, or are unable to place and remove the lenses should not be provided with them.
-Failure to follow handling and cleaning instructions could lead to serious eye infections which might result in corneal ulcers.
+The eye care professional should not fit patients who cannot or will not adhere to the replacement regimen for Bausch & Lomb Softens daily disposable (hilafilicon B) Visibility Tinted Contact Lenses or are unable to place and remove the lenses should not be provided with them.
+Failure to follow handling instructions could lead to serious eye infections which might result in conneal ulcers.